 - HFOSS: Double Bugfix

-This article is a further addition to the series of blog posts for my Humanitarian Free and Open Source Software Development course at RIT.
-For this week’s homework, we are tasked with finding an open source project, looking at known bugs or finding …
+For this week's homework, we are tasked with finding an open source project, looking at known bugs or finding new ones, and submitting a bugfix.

 - HFOSS: Reviewing "What Is Open Source?", Steve Weber